AppleJax2/tanukimcp-thought/README.md

 }
 ```

+Replace "deepseek-r1" with any compatible Ollama model you've installed.

 ## 🧠 LLM Integration

-This MCP uses DeepSeek-R1, a powerful local LLM through Ollama to provide intelligent processing of your thoughts and tasks:
+This MCP uses local language models through Ollama to provide intelligent processing of your thoughts and tasks:

-1. DeepSeek-R1 is a state-of-the-art language model that matches or exceeds the performance of many cloud-based models
-2. It analyzes your unstructured thoughts and organizes them into logical categories
+1. Your unstructured thoughts are analyzed and organized into logical categories
-3. It enhances todolist items with detailed specifications and considerations
+2. Todolist items are enhanced with detailed specifications and implementation considerations
-4. It prioritizes tasks based on dependencies and logical order
+3. Tasks are prioritized based on dependencies and logical order
-5. It creates detailed implementation plans for specific tasks
+4. Implementation plans are created with step-by-step instructions
-6. It translates implementation plans into concrete file operations
+5. The task executor translates plans into concrete file operations

 ## 🛠️ Task Executor Capabilities